Gold and Wachtel

 identity confirmed 1998

-Steven J. Cohen identified as attorney at Wachtel & Masyr LLP who represented Epstein in 1998 SDNY case.
-This is a different attorney from the known Epstein operatives (Schantz and Indyke), indicating additional firm personnel handled Epstein matters.
+Steven J. Cohen, an attorney at Wachtel & Masyr LLP, represented Epstein in the 1998 SDNY case.
+Distinct from Schantz and Indyke, his appearance shows additional firm personnel handled Epstein matters.
 Cohen appeared on behalf of the firm in federal court filings.

 location high 1988